Acer's Holo360 is a 360-degree video factory for your pocket

 Unlike its competitors, though, you won't need a secondary device such as a phone or tablet to see what you're shooting, edit what you've shot, or share it on social.
 The Holo360 has a built-in 3-inch touchscreen and LTE data connectivity.
 This also means you'll be able to set up a 360-degree livestream on the spot without piggybacking on your phone's data.

-The Xtro360 has a larger screen and faster processor than the Holo360.
+The Xtro360, which comes out some time in 2018, has a larger screen and faster processor than the Holo360.
 As well as shooting all-around footage, it has a regular camera to take boring old flat photos.

 Joining it will be the Acer Vision360, a 360-degree 4K-resolution camera for your car.
 With its LTE connection and GPS, the camera can instantly record the time and location of a collision, which can be instantly uploaded to cloud storage for safekeeping.
 And since it's connected, you can get a remote view from it on your phone.